Vehicle registration plates of Kenya: 1920-1989

 It is not known when the first vehicle was registered in Kenya, but it is thought to be before 1920.
 Single letters were attributed to each of the 14 registration districts i.e. N=Kiambu, E=Kisumu, J=Kitale, B, H, T, W=Nairobi, A=Mombasa, C=Nakuru, D=Kericho, F=Eldoret, G=Nyeri, K=Muranga (Fort Hall), L=Kisii, Q=Machakos, S=Lamu, V=Isiolo, Y=Nanyuki.
 A serial number of 1-999 followed, on white on black plates, save for public transport vehicles, i.e. buses, taxis and hire cars, which used black on white.

 The 1950 K-prefix series was a change to a three-letter numbering system, necessitated by the increasing number of vehicles being registered.
-It was introduced on a regional basis as follow;
+It was introduced on a regional basis;

 All plates began with K, followed by the regional code (below) and a serial letter A-Z, not using letters I or O.